 The DUI Defense Team attorneys of Joseph Hollander & Craft in Wichita, Topeka and Lawrence Kansas aggressively represent individuals charged with DUI (driving under the influence) and related crimes.
 The experienced lawyers that comprise the “Kansas DUI Defense Team” include two former prosecutors and our lawyers have defended thousands of DUI cases with favorable success rates.

 Even if you decide not to take your case to trial, it is important to have an experienced DUI attorney to review your case, file appropriate motions, and negotiate the best possible plea deal.
 If you decide to go to trial, you need an attorney who knows how to win.
-Our DUI/DWI attorneys can challenge all aspects of a prosecutor’s case, including the initial car stop, field sobriety tests, the arrest, and the results of a breath or other test to measure blood-alcohol concentration.
+Our DUI attorneys can challenge all aspects of a prosecutor’s case, including the initial car stop, field sobriety tests, the arrest, and the results of a breath or other test to measure blood-alcohol concentration.

 Our web site provides information about Kansas DUI laws, including the possible suspension of your driver’s license.
 It includes tips for responding to police questions and demands during a DUI car stop, including your option to refuse or take a breath test and field sobriety tests.
 There is also information about diversion, expungement, and house arrest.
 The information is not case-specific.
-It is intended to help you understand Kansas DUI law and recognize defenses and other issues to discuss with your DUI attorney.
+It is intended to help you understand Kansas DUI laws and recognize defenses and other issues to discuss with your local DUI attorney.

 DUI Penalties in Kansas